 The bike pedals are a part of the crankset and are mounted on the cranks.
 The cyclist places their feet there to exert a pressure which will actuate the pedal and transmit the energy to the derailleur to turn the wheels and advance the bike.

-There are several types of bicycle pedals: flat pedals or automatic pedals, like the Look pedals on which the feet are directly attached.
+There are several types of bicycle pedals: flat pedals or automatic pedals, like the Look pedals on which the shoes are directly attached to the pedals.